PengkunLi/ECE_285_Style_Transfer/README.md

 utils.py                                 -- Include auxiliary functions which are needed during the training process of Cycle-GAN.

+check_Ukiyo_e_city_small                 -- Include trained Cycle-GANs model of Ukiyo_e and city with small datasets.

+check_Romanticism_forest_small           -- Include trained Cycle-GANs model of Romanticism and forest with small datasets.

+check_Rococo_field_small                 -- Include trained Cycle-GANs model of Rococo and field with small datasets.

+check_Ukiyo_e_city_max                   -- Include trained Cycle-GANs model of Ukiyo_e and city with large datasets.

+check_Romanticism_forest_max             -- Include trained Cycle-GANs model of Romanticism and forest with large datasets.

+check_Rococo_field_max                   -- Include trained Cycle-GANs model of Rococo and field with large datasets.

-ECE285_Project_CheckPoint                -- Include all checkpoint files that are needed to implement demo.
-Please download all six folders.
+All sixs folders are needed to implement the demo.
+Please upload them in the same folder that contains OurCycleGAN_demo.ipynb.

-Also, you need to download the checkpoint.pth.tar file into the check0 file if you want to implement demo.ipynb.
-The download dir is :https://drive.google.com/drive/folders/1oIX-J0RH8npcyDHh8MjWIyjfmTeHjton?usp=sharing
+They can be downlaod through this dir: https://drive.google.com/drive/folders/1oIX-J0RH8npcyDHh8MjWIyjfmTeHjton?usp=sharing

 ## code reference:
-NeuralTransfer.ipynb is constructed based on this website: https://pytorch.org/tutorials/advanced/neural_style_tutorial.html.
+NeuralTransfer.ipynb is constructed based on this website: https://pytorch.org/tutorials/advanced/neural_style_tutorial.html

 model.py, utils.py, TraninCycleGan.py, and NewCycleGAN.ipynb are constructed based on the code in this github respository: https://github.com/aitorzip/PyTorch-CycleGAN.git